William Drake (1747–1795)

+Early life

-Drake was the son of William Drake of Shardeloes and his wife Elizabeth Raworth, daughter of John Raworth of Basinghall St., London.
+Drake was the son of William Drake of Shardeloes, a son of Montague Garrard Drake, MP, and Elizabeth Raworth, a daughter of John Raworth of Basinghall St., London.

 He was educated at Westminster School from 1759 to 1764 and matriculated at Brasenose College, Oxford on 20 June 1765, aged 17.
 He then undertook the Grand Tour.

+Career

 In 1768 he was returned as Member of Parliament for Amersham.
 He was re-elected in 1774, 1780 1784 and 1790 and shared the seat with his father all that time.
+He was a member of the St. Alban's Tavern group which tried to bring about a union between Fox and Pitt.
 He was a prolific speaker with a powerful voice.
-It was said ”He talked sense, and his speeches were ornate: he was fond of a Latin quotation”.
+It was said "He talked sense, and his speeches were ornate: he was fond of a Latin quotation".